 Cyber liability insurance is a critical policy that all companies need to strongly consider.
 In this post, we'll explain what it does and doesn't cover.

-Let’s start with an overview of what cyber liability insurance is.
-Generally, cyber insurance provides protection when a company experiences a loss or data breach of sensitive or private information.
+Let’s start with an overview of what Cyber Liability Insurance is.
+Generally, Cyber Insurance provides protection when a company experiences a loss or data breach of sensitive or private information.
 This includes things like email addresses, personally identifying customer information, corporate confidential information, credit card numbers, or health records.
-Notably, most cyber liability policies only respond by covering third-party damages or damages affecting someone who is not the policyholder.
-Some examples of what would be covered are:

 - Costs to defend and settle a lawsuit if the policyholder is sued by the victim or victims of a data breach.

 - Costs credit card companies incur to reissue lost or stolen credit cards as a result of a data breach.

 A policy that protects against third-party damages might be adequate for some companies.
 However, for most companies, third-party damages only account for a portion of the costs incurred in the event of a cybersecurity-related incident.

 First-party damages are damages experienced by the policyholder themselves.
 Damages like reputational harm and the costs associated with security overhauls are often considered first-party.
 Crucially, first-party damages are not covered by most basic Cyber Liability Insurance policies.
 Examples of first-party damages that would likely be covered by a Cyber Liability policy like the instant-issue policy we offer at Layr include:

 - Revenue a company loses as a result of a data breach or hack.

 - Reputational damage incurred because of a cyber incident.